Alejandro Mosquera López

 About

-Online safety expert and computer scientist at Broadcom developing systems and methods for automatic Threat Hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on Machine Learning.
+Alejandro Mosquera is a Computer Scientist and online safety expert developing systems and methods for automatic Threat Hunting: malicious network traffic analysis, malware analysis, unknown threat categorization, messaging abuse filters, APT detection and attack chain inference based on Machine Learning.

 Research